MikeyClausen/Prediction-of-Product-Sales/README.md

 ##### Mean of Sales compared to Item Types
 ![Alt text](https://github.com/MikeyClausen/Prediction-of-Product-Sales/blob/main/SalesvsItemtype.png)

 > This visualization shows us what products have the highest average sales.
-Starchy Foods are the item in this case.
+Starchy Foods have the highest average sales.

 ## Machine Learning Using the Following Models